-For at least five decades, scholars and archivists have illuminated a significant problem with the American historical record: missing from it are the experiences of our marginalized and underrepresented communities.
+For more than fifty years, scholars and archivists have illuminated a significant problem with the American historical record: missing from it are the experiences of our marginalized and underrepresented communities.
 Their histories have not just been excluded from the historical record – they have been actively suppressed.
-In response, there have been calls to reformulate archival studies around core values of social justice.
-The field has increasingly pursued efforts to make archives more inclusive, to expand and rethink archival concepts and training, to develop community archives, and more.
-Despite some momentum, there remains an urgent need to collect the histories of communities that are still missing from archives, to co-design archives to share these stories, and to reshape the historical record.
+In response, archives are being formed around the core values of social justice.
+There remains an urgent need to preserve and make accessible the histories of communities that are missing from archives and to reshape the historical record.